Main Claire's Itchy Feet logo

 I always recommend taking public transport as much as you can, but I truly believe that if you want to make the best of your time in Wales, you will be better off with a car.

-A car will take you everywhere in any of the national parks but also to remote places.
+Travel in Wales by car will take you everywhere in any of the national parks but also to remote places.
 Going on a road trip to Wales is a beautiful thing to do.
 The landscapes are stunning and you can enjoy more of them with a car.

 Safety Advice For Wales